top of page

 Pro Tip: Use an exponential scale for your scoring

 If you feel the total scores often don't differentiate suppliers enough, consider implementing a margin for error.
 When you have a large number of criteria and closely-spaced scores, the unders and overs cancel each other out, so you end up with very similar totals.
 In this case, use an exponential scale for your scoring.
-Here's how to do it:

-1. Write your RFP questions in a way that really elicits the type of response you can give a meaningful score to.
+1. Write your RFP questions in a way that really elicits encurages the type of response you can give a meaningful score to.

 2. Assign each question an exponential weight (like 5, 10, 25, 50), and eliminate any low-weight questions.